EdySamaha/Mastermind-SAT-solver/README.md

-# Mastermind Solver using Z3 in Python
+# Mastermind Game, and Solver using Z3 in Python

+## To play the Game
+Run `python Mastermind-game.py` in a terminal in the same directory as the file.

+## For the Solver (Unfinished)
 Using Z3 library to find a solution to a set of constraints given in a game of mastermind.
 Leveraging the pigeon-hole principle.